codio-content/MySQL_Aggregation/.guides/content/Ambiguous-column-names-edfc.md

 This is because the `e_store.reviews` table also has an `id` column.

-Specifying the table and column with the dot syntax will avoid the following error:
+Specifying the table and column with the dot syntax will prevent the following error:

 ```
 ERROR 1052 (23000): Column 'id' in field list is ambiguous